Oppo F19 price in Pakistan & specifications

-Vivo will show off a new phone in its Y-series line.
+The Apple iPhone 8 Plus is a high-end smartphone in Pakistan.
 The...

-The smartphone Oppo F19 is currently available.
-Supposedly, the next smartphone from the company will have a 10x hybrid optical zoom.

-The Oppo F19 is powered by an octa-core processor from Qualcomm called Snapdragon 662.
-Android 11 powers the Oppo F19, which has a 5000mAh battery.
+The Oppo F19 phone is now available for purchase.
+The Oppo F19 is powered by an octa-core Qualcomm Snapdragon 662 processor.

-The new Oppo F19 Pro will have the newest type of AMOLED capacitive touchscreen display.
-This phone has 6GB of RAM built-in.
+The new Oppo F19 Pro will have a new generation of capacitive touchscreen AMOLED displays.
+This device has 6GB of RAM.

 Oppo F19 price in Pakistan is Rs.
 36,999/-